 The recipient of the Prize Medal will receive £1,000 and be expected to give a lecture based on the work for which the award has been made to a meeting of the Society.
 The recipient will be encouraged to publish the lecture in one of the Society’s journals, whichever is the most suitable.
 This decision will be at the discretion of the Editors of the journals.

 Nominations for the 2023 Prize Medal are now open and will close on 27 May 2020.
 Details of the nomination process, award criteria and administration can be found below.

 Learn more about some of our previous Prize Medal winners in a series of Q&A's as they describe what winning the medal meant to them.

 Learn more about the previous Prize Medal winners.

 Nominations for the Prize are welcomed from any member of the Microbiology Society, regardless of membership period or category.
 Nominees do not have to be a member of the Society.
-Nominations for the 2023 Prize are now open and will close on 27 May 2021.
+Nominations for the 2023 Prize are now closed.
 Details of the nomination process, award criteria and administration are available below.

 Playlist of Prize Medal videos